LilaShiba/resume2023/README.md

 ### Technical Trainer 📚
 Unqork | Aug 2020 - Jan 2021

-- 🚀 Co-design, build, and deliver proof of concepts for B2B sales.
+- 🚀 Co-design, build, and deliver proof of concepts for B2B sales > 1M.
 - 🎓 Co-teach at universities and serve as a subject matter expert on StackOverflow.
-- 📚 Develop training materials to upskill engineers and developers.
+- 📚 Develop training materials to upskill engineersc developers, and C-level employees.

 ### JavaScript Lead Instructor 🌟
 General Assembly | Mar 2020 - Aug 2020